awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## List all queries on an event data store<a name="lake-cli-list-queries"></a>

-The following example AWS CLI command returns a list of queries and query statuses on a specified event data store for the past seven days\.
+The following example AWS CLI list\-queries command returns a list of queries and query statuses on a specified event data store for the past seven days\.
 You must specify an ARN or the ID suffix of an ARN value for `--event-data-store`\.
 Optionally, to shorten the list of results, you can specify a time range, formatted as timestamps, by adding `--start-time` and `--end-time` parameters, and a `--query-status` value\.
 Valid values for `QueryStatus` include `QUEUED`, `RUNNING`, `FINISHED`, `FAILED`, or `CANCELLED`\.

 list\-queries also has optional pagination parameters\.
 Use `--max-results` to specify a maximum number of results that you want the command to return on a single page\.
 If there are more results than your specified `--max-results` value, run the command again adding the returned `NextToken` value to get the next page of results\.